pokemonball34/tic-tac-toe-react/README.md

-# Getting Started with Create React App
+# Getting Started with my Tic-Tac-Toe Game

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+As such, you will need to have Node.js installed.
+It is a simple application that plays tic-tac-toe.
+It requires two player to play.
+An AI may be implemented in the future.

 ## Available Scripts